ctunna/hearts/README.md

 # Hearts

-This is an implementation of the classic card game hearts that was used as tool to familiarize myself with socket programming.
-This program is written using python2.7, but should be compatible with python2.6.
+This is an implementation of the classic card game hearts that was used as a tool to familiarize myself with socket programming.
+In python2.7, but should be compatible with python2.6.
 Python2.6 is installed by default on the EC2 servers.

 * hearts/

-    Hearts is a module I made to keep track of game state, the deck, and players.
+    Hearts is a module I made to keep track of various game state within the deck and player hands

 * server.py